jazzband/django-oauth-toolkit/docs/settings.rst

 A list of schemes that the ``redirect_uri`` field will be validated against.
 Setting this to ``["https"]`` only in production is strongly recommended.

+For Native Apps the ``http`` scheme can be used without port specification in the ``redirect_uri`` field, so that the Application accepts randomly assigned ports.
+If a port is specified, it requires a match.

 Note that you may override ``Application.get_allowed_schemes()`` to set this on a per-application basis.